Motormouth (comics): Killpower

-She has to make a random jump in order to escape, and she ends up on a planet named Tekron.
+Harley makes a random jump to escape and ends up on the planet Tekron.
 Killpower, an agent of Mys-Tech, is sent to find her.
 Unable to escape him, Harley reasons with the man instead.
-Mentally little more than a small child, Killpower becomes intrigued by Harley and joins her as her partner.
-Harley is then badly injured on Tekron when a stray bullet hits her in the throat.
-Killpower uses her Soni-Muta 500 and MOPED technology to cure her.
-This not only gives her the aforementioned sonic scream, but she could also now travel between universes without the aid of technology.
+Killpower is intrigued by Harley and joins her as her partner.
+While on Tekron, Harley is injured when a stray bullet hits her in the throat.
+Killpower uses her Soni-Muta 500 and MOPED technology to cure her, giving her a sonic scream and the ability to travel between universes without the aid of technology.
 Both are then forced to flee from Mys-Tech's influence.

 Motormouth and Killpower then appear in the Battletide mini-series.
 Death's Head is hired by Mys-Tech to retrieve Killpower.
 While the two fight, Motormouth and Tuck (Death's Head's partner) go on a shopping spree on an alien planet.
 Motormouth and Killpower later plan an attack on Tyburn, a powerful Mys-Tech agent.
 Harley is able to steal their MOPED unit and neutralize the tracking devices Mys-Tech has implanted in the duo.
 Tyburn survives the attack.